Time to Read: 25 minutes

 Either way, each person's brain is different when it comes to understanding in noise.

 Some people simply need a “boost”, like a graphical equaliser, in the sound they miss in order to hear really well.
-Others need the hearing instrument to clean up the signal before their brain is able to understand speech in noise.
+Others need the hearing aid to clean up the signal before their brain is able to understand speech in noise.
 Other, less fortunate people, simply cannot hear well in noise, no matter how much the hearing aid tries to clean up the noise.
 They might require extra help, through specialised accessories in order to stand a chance of coping in noisy situations.

 The way in which each person’s ability to hear in noise differs can be easily measured.
 The problem is that this individual ability is often not measured during standard testing.